 The expectation value of the coincidence rate at separated randomly oriented polarization analyzers for pairs of photons emitted from a doubly-excited state atom was derived from the equation of the photon in Eqs.
 (42.12-42.29).
-Rather than a point that obeys a probability-density wave, the photon is an extended particle with a radius given by $r = \frac{\lambda}{2\pi}$ wherein λ is the wavelength of the photon.
-Consequently, the photon's electric field vector has a projection onto the axis of each rotated polarizer's axis.
-Angular momentum of the doubly excited-state atom is conserved by emitting photons of the same linear polarization in opposite directions.
+Rather than a point that obeys a probability-density wave, the photon is an extended particle with a radius given by $r = \frac{\lambda}{2\pi}$ wherein $\lambda$ is the wavelength of the photon.
+Consequently, the photon's electric field vector has a projection onto the axis of each rotated polarization in opposite directions.
 Thus, the photon polarization is exactly correlated based on physics.
-Based on these physical attributes of the emitted photons, the normalized coincidence count rate, $\frac{R(\phi)}{R_0}$, as a function of the relative polarizer orientation, φ , given by Eq.
+Based on these polarization in opposite uncertons.
+Thus, the process r physical attributes of the emitted photons, the normalized coincidence count rate, $\frac{R(\phi)}{R_0}$ , as a function of the relative polarizer orientation, $\phi$ , given by Eq.
 (42.29) matches with the results of Aspect [34] as shown in Figure 42.9.
 A computer simulation is given in Ref.
 [46].